Wells Call Injury Lawyers Honored as Best of Napa County 2025 — see our feature in Napa County Magazine!

 Rear-End Collision Settlement Examples

-And now, two settlement examples for rear-end accidents in california.
+And now, two settlement examples for rear-end accidents in California.
 The first crash, Crash A, is a minor accident with minor injuries.
 Crash B represents a major accident with more severe injuries.

 Crash A